-In this article we are going to tell you about monarch butterfly predators and what animals like to eat monarchs.
+In this article we are going to tell you about monarch butterfly predators.
 The monarch butterfly (Danaus plexippus) is probably the most famous butterfly in North America.
 Monarchs rely almost entirely on milkweeds which is why they are also called milkweed butterflies.
 You can learn more about the monarch butterfly’s diet here.
 There are quite many monarch butterfly predators in the wild.
 Most of them are birds since, like monarchs, some birds also feed on nectar.
-Let us see what eats monarch butterflies in their natural habitat.

 The monarch butterfly larva likely develops a poisonous chemical known as glycoside.
 The glycoside is stored in its body and the chemical is formed during the metabolism.
 Thanks to the chemical which makes larvae not only distasteful but poisonous to many potential predators.

 As it turns out, when the larvae grow into an adult the chemical passes into the adult’s body—making monarchs rather toxic to the predators.
 However the toxins are not equally spread over its body.

 The abdomen and wings of a monarch are likely to possess greater level of toxins than the rest of its body parts.
 A few predators are quite aware of this.
 They just eat the palatable parts of a monarch—leaving behind only the poisonous parts.

 Birds are often the ones which eat monarchs.
 Monarch butterfly predators include scrub jays, brown thrashers, sparrows, black-headed grosbeak, cardinals, pinyon jays, robins, orioles, and grackles.

 While most birds are not aware of the butterfly’s toxic parts, some have lately developed methods to prevent eating parts that contain glycoside.
 The oriole is one of them.